Azure/azure-sphere-samples/Samples/AvnetDefaultProject/HighLevelExampleApp/README.md

 * Enable to include the functionality required to drive the optional OLED display

 ### M4_INTERCORE_COMMS
-* Enable to include the functionality required to communicate with the partner M4 Realtime application that reads the on-board light sensor
+* Enable to include the functionality required to communicate with the partner M4 real time application that reads the on-board light sensor
 * Read the details in m4_support.c

 ## WiFi or Ethernet